 In March 2021, ASA secured a \$100 million social bond to further its mission.
 In the first nine months of the bond spend, ASA has used bond proceeds to expand availability of and access to high-quality products, services and opportunities centered on 6th-12th graders-both in-person and digital-throughout the nation, with emphasis on marginalized or economically disadvantaged communities, and students who have faced barriers to education success.
-Additionally, ASA has funded programs that seek to achieve wide-reaching system change and fundamentally shift education systems to ensure every student is ready for life after high school.
-In total, ASA has funded \$10.92 million in program activities with the use of bond funds; provided funding to 33 organizations, reaching nearly half a million students through digital programs.
+Additionally, ASA has funded programs that seek to impact wide-reaching system change and fundamentally shift education systems to ensure every student is ready for life after high school.
+In total, ASA has funded \$10.92 million in program activities with the use of bond funds, provided funding to 33 organizations, reaching nearly half a million students through in-person programs provided by partners, and reached 11 million students through digital programs.